 The decisions made by a founder regarding equity allocation early on in a startup’s lifecycle will impact the company’s financial well-being over time.
 Decisions made now can put your company in the best possible position when it comes time to attract talent, garner investment capital, and add to your teams.

 Getting started with equity allocation

-In addition, the founding team can adjust the proposed equity allocation to account for disproportionate past contributions to the business (such as seed money contributed by co-founding team members, code, or ideas.) by increasing the number of shares allocated to those early contributors.
+In addition, the team can adjust the proposed equity allocation to account for disproportionate past contributions to the business (such as seed money contributed by co-founding team members, code, or ideas.) by increasing the number of shares allocated to those early contributors.

 Impose time-based vesting

 Each co-founder should be subject to time-based vesting on their shares.
 With time-based vesting, if a co-founder leaves the company, they will be entitled to keep only the shares they have vested to that point.